 Mastery standards describe those standards that ask students to be able to perform mathematical calculations accurately, efficiently, and flexibly.
-For standards related to knowing single-digit facts from memory, this typically involves generating a response within 3-5 seconds.
-For fifth grade this standard would be:
+For standards related to knowing single-digit facts from memory, this typically involves generating a response within three to five seconds.
+For fifth grade this standard is:

-5.NBT.B.5 Demonstrate fluency for multiplication of multi-digit whole numbers using the standard algorithm.
-Include two-digit \times four-digit numbers and, three-digit \times three-digit numbers.
+• 5.NBT.B.5 Demonstrate fluency for multiplication of multi-digit whole numbers using the standard algorithm.
+Include two-digit × four-digit numbers and three-digit × three-digit numbers.